-Answering the question 'what digital camera should I buy?' has become much more difficult over the last couple of years, because there there are more types of camera available, with the introduction of compact system cameras (CSC), also known as mirrorless cameras.
+Answering the question 'what digital camera should I buy?' has become much more difficult lately, because there are more types of camera available, with the rise of compact system cameras (CSCs), smart cameras with Wi-Fi and GPS, bridge or superzoom cameras, retro-styled cameras, high-end camera phones and more.

 But perhaps an even smaller compact camera with a fixed rather than an interchangeable lens is what you are looking for?

-The video below explains the basic differences between the different types of camera - compact, compact system, DSLR and bridge or superzoom - to help you decide which is the most appropriate choice for you and your photography.
+The video below explains the basic differences between the different types of camera - compact, compact system, DSLR and bridge or superzoom - to help you decide what camera is the most appropriate choice for you and your photography.

 Alternatively, a bridge or superzoom camera may be up your street.
 Bridge cameras are so called because they bridge the gap between a DSLR and a compact camera by having a mini-DSLR shape but with a fixed lens that usually has a huge zoom range.